Mozo guides

 How a mortgage broker can help you refinance your home loan

 Thinking of refinancing?
-You’re certainly not alone.
-The era of RBA rate rises has got many borrowers rethinking their home loan rates, features, and commitments, and seeking better options.
+You’re not alone.
+The high cost of living has got many borrowers rethinking their home loan rates, features, and commitments, and seeking better options.

-But while refinancing can be a daunting task, you could have an unexpected ally: a mortgage broker.
+But while refinancing may feel like a daunting task, you could have an unexpected ally: a mortgage broker.
 Acting as a go-between for lenders and borrowers, a mortgage broker can help you sort through choices tailored to your situation, advise you, and even apply for loans on your behalf.

 There are many good reasons why you might use a mortgage broker’s service to help you, but there’s a lot to consider.
-So let’s dig into what you need to know about using a mortgage broker, the pros and cons, and how they could help you compare home loans.
+So let’s dig into what you need to know about using a mortgage broker and how they could help you compare home loans.

-A mortgage broker is a go-between who can help borrowers arrange home loans through banks and lending institutions.
-They often work as part of a larger mortgage brokerage firm.
+A mortgage broker can help borrowers arrange home loans through banks and lending institutions.

 Some things a mortgage broker can help you with include: